Mulsi/Nefta-crypto-app/README.md

 1. Select desired chain in the dropdown
 2. Enter recipient address in hexadecimal
 3. Enter the desired amount of coins to be sent
-4. I personally tested transactions with Ganache `https://trufflesuite.com/ganache/` which creates a personal Ethereum blockain.
+4. I personally tested transactions with Ganache `https://trufflesuite.com/ganache/` which creates a personal Ethereum blockchain.

 Developed by Miha Mulej.